 "I didn't think you could have so much fun straight in the studio," Perry told the Sun-Sentinel at the time.
 "But it's just a state of mind.
 It's learning that you don't have to be overwhelmingly loaded to create.
 We did some amazing studio things in the past when we were off-kilter, but you can still do those things straight."

-The band delivered on the tour, hitting highlights from the catalog as well as a few new tunes from Done With Mirrors.
+Aerosmith wrapped up their comeback tour a year later, on Aug.
+31, 1986, at Sullivan Stadium in Foxborough, Mass.
+But not before hitting highlights from the catalog as well as a few new tunes from Done With Mirrors.
 The drugs may have been written out of the story, but the attitude was still front and center.
-"We still have a jaded image and probably more so," said Perry.
+"We still have a jaded image and probably more so," Perry added.
 "We just don't need chemical addictions anymore."

-Rappers Run-D.M.C. had recorded their own take on the "Walk This Way," and brought in Tyler and Perry to guest on the track.
+Rappers Run-D.M.C. recorded their own take on the "Walk This Way," and brought in Tyler and Perry to guest on the track.
 They ended up with a huge hit on their hands, peaking on the Billboard Hot 100 at No. 4 and ultimately making the song a bigger hit that the original version a decade earlier.

 Between the success of the cover and their newly found sobriety, Aerosmith were ready for their biggest commercial triumphs yet.
-Permanent Vacation would mark the line between the ragged, outlaw rock and roll band and the highly stylized pop machine that enlisted outside writers and turned in more than a handful of power ballads.
+Permanent Vacation would mark the line between the ragged, outlaw rock 'n' roll band and the highly stylized pop machine that enlisted outside writers and turned in more than a handful of power ballads.
 The band would become healthy physically and financially in the process, but were never quite the same again.